-Indicator Status Description Running Green off Not powered on Blinking green s and then off fo slowly (on for 1s r 1s) The communication with the management system is normal.
-Blinking green and then off fo fast (on for 0.125s r 0.125s) The communication with the management system is interrupted.
+Indicator Status Description Running indicator (RUN) Green off Not powered on Blinking green s and then off fo slowly (on for 1s r 1s) The communication with the management system is normal.
+H Blinking green fast (on for 0.125s and then off for 0.125s) The communication with the management system is interrupted.
 Alarm/ Maintenance Alarm status Red off No system alarm is generated. indicator (ALM) ALM Blinking red slowly (on for 1s and then off for 4s) The system raises a warning alarm.
 Blinking red fast (on for 0.5s and then off for 0.5s) The system raises a minor alarm.
 Steady red The system raises a major alarm.
 Maintenance status Green off No local maintenance is in progress.
 Blinking green slowly (on for 1s and then off for 1s) Local maintenance is in progress.
 Blinking green fast (on for 0.125s and then off for 0.125s) Local maintenance fails or the connection to the app is to be set up.
 Steady green Local maintenance succeeded.